Daniel Schuhmacher: Post-DSDS

 Schuhmacher's coronation song "Anything but Love" was released by Sony Music on 15 May 2009.
 Upon its release, it debuted at number-one on the Austrian, German and Swiss Singles Charts, scoring the highest first week single sales of the year in Germany.
 The single sold 270.000 copies in total and was eventually certified gold by the Bundesverband Musikindustrie (BVMI) and the International Federation of the Phonographic Industry of Austria (IFPI).
 It was later included on his debut album, The Album (2009), which was released in June 2009.
-Helmed by DSDS judge Dieter Bohlen's Dreamfactory, it debuted at number one on German Albums Chart and was eventually certified gold by the Bundesverband Musikindustrie (BVMI), selling 137.000 within the first nine months of its release.
+Helmed by DSDS judge Dieter Bohlen's Dreamfactory, it debuted at number one on German Albums Chart and was eventually certified gold by the BVMI, selling 137.000 within the first nine months of its release.
 Critics praised Schuhmacher's vocal performance on the album, but dismissed Bohlen's production and lyrics ambitions.
 In September 2009, Bohlen and Schuhmacher ended their collaboration.